kjuraszek/epd-rpi-controller/controller/custom_views/Readme.md

 In addition a **fallback** can be displayed if a `show` method will fail with an exception.
 To achieve this:

 - `show` method bust be decorated with `@View.fallback` decorator and
-- `fallback_show` method which displays fallback view must be defined
+- `_fallback` method which displays fallback view must be defined

 ### Arguments passed to a constructor